standard-for-public-code/standard-for-public-code/glossary.md

 ## Repository

-In revision (or version) control systems, a repository<sup>[2](#footnote2)</sup> is a data structure which stores metadata for a set of files or directory structure.
+In revision (or version) control systems, a repository is a data structure which stores metadata for a set of files or directory structure. (source: SVNBook)

 ## Version control

-A component of software configuration management, version control, also known as revision control or source control,<sup>[3](#footnote3)</sup>is the management of changes to documents, computer programs, large web sites, and other collections of information.
+A component of software configuration management, version control, also known as revision control or source control, is the management of changes to documents, computer programs, large web sites, and other collections of information.
 Changes are usually identified by a number or letter code, termed the "revision number", "revision level", or simply "revision".
 For example, an initial set of files is "revision 1".
 When the first change is made, the resulting set is "revision 2", and so on.
 Each revision is associated with a timestamp and the person making the change.
-Revisions can be compared, restored, and with some types of files, merged.
+Revisions can be compared, restored, and with some types of files, merged. (source: Fowler, Martin (1 May 2006).

-### Footnotes
-- <a name="footnote1">1</a>: O'Sullivan, Bryan (2009).
-Mercurial: the Definitive Guide.
-Sebastopol: O'Reilly Media, Inc. ISBN 9780596555474.
-Retrieved from Wikipedia 8 May 2020.
-- <a name="footnote2">2</a>: SVNBook.
-- <a name="footnote3">3</a>: Fowler, Martin (1 May 2006).
 "Continuous Integration". martinfowler.com.
-Retrieved 9 January 2014.
+Retrieved 9 January 2014.)